anoff/blog/_posts/2018-08-12-rbac-firestore.md

 ### Posts collection

 This one is a little trickier because we first need to figure out who actually created the post if we want to enforce the _update_ rule.
+Any _writer_ should be able to create a new post but only update their own.
+An _editor_ on the other hand should be able to update anyones post but not create one.

 ```javascript
 match /posts/{post} {